Rise High Financial Solutions

 • Your Net Asset Position

-Due to this, showing a robust financial profile that includes assets like genuine savings, superannuation and properties can be really helpful in helping you reduce the perceived risks a lender associates with approving a loan for you as a foreign income borrower.
+For Australian banks, lending to foreign-income borrowers is perceived to be more risky.
+Due to this, showing a robust financial profile that includes assets like genuine savings, superannuation and properties can help you reduce the perceived risks a lender associates with approving a loan for you as a foreign income borrower.

 • Income Shading, Discount rates and your Borrowing Capacity